vaishnavi333/vaishnavi333/README.md

 ---

 ### ⚡ Fun Facts
-- I debug faster when coffee is nearby ☕
+- I debug faster when Chai (Indian Tea) is nearby ☕
 - My models sometimes hallucinate more than I do during finals 😅

 ---